FREQUENTLY ASKED QUESTIONS

 What happens during my first appointment?

 Your first visit is longer than follow-up sessions — typically 1hr 45 minutes — and it's as much a conversation as it is a treatment.
-Dr. Emily will take a thorough intake covering your health history, current concerns, lifestyle, and goals.
-This is where she begins to understand not just your symptoms, but the patterns beneath them.
+I will take a thorough intake covering your entire health history, current concerns, lifestyle, and goals.
+This is where I begin to understand not just your symptoms, but the patterns beneath them.

-From there, she'll develop an initial treatment plan and you'll receive your first acupuncture treatment.
-Most patients leave their first session feeling noticeably calmer and more grounded — though everyone's experience is different.
+From there, I’ll develop an initial treatment plan and you'll receive your first acupuncture treatment.
+Most patients leave their first session feeling noticeably calmer and more grounded.

 How should I prepare for my appointment?